Kollam: Education

-Kerala State Institute of Design (KSID), a design institute under Department of labour and Skills, Government of Kerala, is located at Chandanathope in Kollam.
+Kerala State Institute of Design (KSID), a design institute under the Department of Labour and Skills, Government of Kerala, is located at Chandanathope in Kollam.
 It was established in 2008 and was one of the first state-owned design institutes in India.
-KSID currently conducts Post Graduate Diploma Programs in Design developed in association with National Institute of Design, Ahmedabad.
+KSID currently conducts Post Graduate Diploma Programs in Design developed in association with the National Institute of Design, Ahmedabad.

-Indian Institute of Infrastructure and Construction (IIIC-Kollam) is an institute of international standards situated at Chavara in Kollam city to support the skill development programmes for construction related occupations.
+Indian Institute of Infrastructure and Construction (IIIC-Kollam) is an institute of international standards situated at Chavara in Kollam City to support the skill development programmes for construction-related occupations.
 The Institute of Fashion Technology, Kollam, Kerala is a fashion technology institute situated at Vellimon, established in technical collaboration with the National Institute of Fashion Technology and the Ministry of Textiles.
 In addition, there are two IMK (Institute of Management, Kerala) Extension Centres active in the city.
 Kerala Maritime Institute is situated at Neendakara in Kollam city to give maritime training for the students in Kerala.
-More than 5,000 students have been trained at Neendakara maritime institute under the Boat Crew training programme.
+More than 5,000 students have been trained at the Neendakara Maritime Institute under the Boat Crew training programme.

 Apart from colleges, there are a number of bank coaching centres in Kollam.
 Kollam is known as India's hub for bank test coaching centres, with around 40 such institutes in the district.

 Sports

-Cricket is the most popular sport, followed by hockey and football.
-Kollam is home to a number of local cricket, hockey and football teams participating in district, state-level and zone matches.
-An International Hockey Stadium with astro-turf facility is there at Asramam in the city, built at a cost of Rs.
+Football is the most popular sport, followed by boxing and hockey.
+Kollam is home to a number of local football, hockey, and cricket teams participating in district, state, and zone-level matches.
+An International Hockey Stadium with astro-turf facility is situated at Asramam in the city.
+It was built at a cost of Rs.
 13 crore.
 The land for the construction of the stadium was taken over from the Postal Department at Asramam, Kollam.
 The city has another stadium named the Lal Bahadur Shastri Stadium, Kollam.
-It is a multipurpose stadium and has repeatedly hosted such sports events as the Ranji Trophy, Santhosh Trophy and National Games.
+It is a multipurpose stadium and has repeatedly hosted such sports events as the Ranji Trophy, Santhosh Trophy, and National Games.
 Two open grounds in the city, the Asramam Maidan and Peeranki Maidan, are also used for sports events, practice and warm-up matches.